codio-content/HTML_and_CSS-CSS/.guides/content/System-fonts-and-web-safe-fonts-c2ac.md

 | `font-family:sans-serif;` | <div style="font-family:sans-serif;">A white rabbit and a red fox</div> |
 | `font-family:serif;` | <div style="font-family:serif;">A white rabbit and a red fox</div> |

-But using a family doesn't guarantee you what font you will end up with, it's just guarantee you it will take one font in this family
+But using a family doesn’t guarantee what font you will end up with, it just guarantees it will take one font in this family

 When you want a specific font you should declare it first and then end up with a generic family just in case.